1071-DataScience/finalproject-Doppelfelix/README.md

 # < Can Love be predictable? >

+Please Check the final_project.md for our full markdown!

 ### Groups
 * < Lieke, student ID1 >
 * < Felix, 106266012 >